algbio/themisto/README.md

-# NEWS:
+# NEWS

  A new release Themisto 3.0 is almost ready.
 The readme is outdated, working on it.
-For Themisto v2.1, go to commit 27bcca8.
+For Themisto v2.1, go to commit [27bcca8](https://github.com/algbio/themisto/tree/27bcca83d25991f52211253a7c9a0a08436b5f65).

 # About Themisto
 Themisto is a succinct colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).
 The pseudoalignment algorithm is modeled after the tool Kallisto.